Update: This article was last updated on 22nd May 2026 to reflect the accuracy and up-to-date information on the page.

 Understanding the Rhombus in Geometry

-A rhombus is a special type of parallelogram where all four sides are of equal length.
-It’s sometimes described as a tilted square, but unlike a square, its angles don’t need to be 90°.
+A rhombus shape is a special type of parallelogram, and it is a 2D quadrilateral.
+Where all four sides are equal in length, it’s sometimes described as a tilted square but not like a square, and its angles also do not need to be 90°.
+Like all parallelograms, a rhombus has opposite sides that are parallel and equal.

 Key Properties of a Rhombus: